Skip to the main content

 Occupational therapy assistants need:

-• the people skills needed to work effectively with people who may be under stress (physical or emotional)
+• Interpersonal skills to work effectively with those who may be under physical or emotional stress

-• creativity and manual skills needed for activities (such as crafts, music, carpentry and sewing)
+• Manual skills needed for activities such as crafts, music, carpentry, and sewing

-• the ability to work alone and as a team
+• The ability to work both individually and as part of a team

 They should enjoy: